ibexa/documentation-developer/docs/guide/back_office_translations.md

 !!! tip

-    If you do not want to add a bundle with Back Office translation, you can manually add the necessary xliff files.
+    If you do not want to add a bundle with Back Office translation, you can manually add the necessary .xliff files.
     Add the language to an array under `ezpublish.system.<siteaccess>.user_preferences.additional_translations`, for example:

     `ezpublish.system.<siteaccess>.user_preferences.additional_translations: ['pl_PL', 'fr_FR']`